 For instance, Intelligence Node, the retail analytics company adopted AI technology to help brands sell online to avoid their MAP pricing violations.
-If they observed any MAP violation while tracking, companies’ directly get a report about the reseller to take action against them.
+If they observed any MAP violation while tracking, companies directly get a report about the reseller to take action against them.

 #9 Shoppers Behavior Prediction

-The AI-algorithm collects the shopper’s emotional reactions during past purchasing experiences and strives to come up with the right price deals for a specific visitor.
+The AI algorithm collects the shopper’s emotional reactions during past purchasing experiences and strives to come up with the right price deals for a specific visitor.

 #10 Smart Shelves and Digital Racks

-These smart shelves with digital gesture screens not only improves the customer experience but also enables users to pick from a variety of choices that may not have in store because of space constraints.
+These smart shelves with digital gesture screens not only improve the customer experience but also enables users to pick from a variety of choices that may not have in store because of space constraints.
 These days, racks in departmental stores are no longer surfaces to place and display products.

 Need Help to Build AI Solutions for Your Retail Venture?

 Collaborate with the world’s leading AI Company FuGenX.
-We possess experienced and skilled data scientists, AI and Machine Learning experts to build cutting-edge retail AI solutions.
+We possess experienced and skilled data scientists, and AI and Machine Learning experts to build cutting-edge retail AI solutions.